arrow_drop_down What is the Capstone Exam? ¶

 arrow_drop_down How do I enroll in the Capstone Exam? ¶

-Learners will be allowed to take the set of capstone exams in this course only if you have passed and obtained the certificates for all 4 courses in the MicroMasters Program in Statistics and Data Science.
-To enroll in the capstone exam, learners must enroll and verify in the capstone course by the verify deadline, which is the same as the course start date, deadline October 1, 2020, using the same edX ID that they have been using for the courses in the SDS MicroMasters Program.
+Learners will be allowed to take the set of capstone exams in this course only if you have passed and obtained the certificates for 3 core courses and one elective course in the MicroMasters Program in Statistics and Data Science.
+To enroll in the capstone exam, learners must enroll and verify in the capstone course by the verify deadline, which is the same as the course start date, deadline TBD, using the same edX ID that they have been using for the courses in the SDS MicroMasters Program.

 arrow_drop_down When is the unenrollment deadline for the Capstone exam? ¶